REXALL

 4+ Years Building for Canada's Largest Pharmacy Chain.

 When a national pharmacy chain runs weekly promotions across flyers, web, email, and in-store at the same time, one off-brand asset breaks the whole experience.
-I built the system that made sure that never happened.
+As one of three designers on the account, I helped build the system that made sure that never happened.

 12+